GarrettPeake/OrgChart/Scratch.md

     [ ] Tests for everything
     [ ] Define a standard model set and use them everywhere [ ] Pausing and resuming works
+    [ ] cntrl+c to exit works, does not hang, no crazy background usage [ ] Pass a Zod model to the LLMProvider and ensure the result is of that model, if not retry 3 times, finally fail, but how do we fail at that level and not have a million layer of bubbling up?
  [ ] Prompts
     [ ] Simplified agent definitions into classes with composable prompts [ ] Improved context passing through better environment understanding